mtask/CollectiFOR/collect/gen-collect-sh/README.md

-You may not always be able to drop arbitrary binary to a target machine.
-The `gen-collect-sh.py` allows you to generate an alternative `collect.sh` bash script based on the collect tool's YAML configuration.
+You may not always be able run the binary on a target machine or even the unbuilt `collect.py` script with its dependencies.
+The `gen-collect-sh.py` allows you to generate an alternative `collect.sh` type bash scripts based on the collect tool's YAML configurations.

 **Usage:**